Han Chinese, Teochew in Cambodia

 What Are Their Lives Like?

 Nearly all Chinese Cambodians are involved in a business of one sort or another, ranging from small family-based shops to large companies.
-The vast majority of Chinese own retail sales shops, having converted their homes into street-side stores or selling in small market stalls.
+Most Chinese own retail sales shops, having converted their homes into street-side stores or selling in small market stalls.
 Most Chinese do business day in and day out without taking time off for rest, working from early morning to well into the evening.
 However, during the Chinese New Year celebrations most Chinese will stop doing business for 3 or 4 days to celebrate with their families and travel.

 Chinese food, traditional medicines, decorations and religious paraphernalia are found in abundance in Phnom Penh.
 Chinese noodle shops and cafés cover the city and are enjoyed by Chinese and Khmer alike.